fwtrailsapp/AppApi/README.md

 * HTTP 200
   * array:
     * time_started - string, ISO 8601 date("yyyy-MM-dd'T'HH:mm:ss")
-    * duration - string, ISO 8601 date('HH:mm:ss')
+    * duration - string, ISO 8601 date("HH:mm:ss")
     * mileage - float
     * calories_burned - int
     * exercise_type - string, an ExcerciseType datatype

-## GET /Statistics/(username)
+## GET /Statistics

 Returns the aggregate of all the activities for a user in the system.

 ### Response

 * HTTP 200
-  * array of 4 elements:
   * type - string, "Overall", "Bike", "Run", or "Walk"
   * total_calories - int
   * total_duration - ISO 8601 duration
   * total_distance - float, in miles

-## GET /AllStat
+## GET /Statistics/All

 Returns the aggregate of all the activities for every user in the system.

 ### Response

 * HTTP 200
-  * array of 4 elements:
   * type - string, "Overall", "Bike", "Run", or "Walk"
   * total_calories - int
   * total_duration - ISO 8601 duration
   * total_distance - float, in miles

-## GET /OverAllPath
+## GET /Path/All

 Returns the path of every activity for all users